History shows Snowden may face tough exile in Russia

 "He is like a ticking time-bomb.
 Maybe they will save him up for something and put him on television - or maybe not."

-The Kremlin's decision to harbour Snowden has gone down well with Russian public opinion.
+The Kremlin's decision to harbor Snowden has gone down well with Russian public opinion.

 "I don't think he is a traitor, so I think we did the right thing," said a Moscow resident who gave his name as Ivan.